DFHack/dfhack/Readme.rst

 ----------------

 The configuration front-end to the plugin is implemented by the gui/siege-engine script.
-Bind it to a key and activate after selecting a siege engine in 'q' mode.
+Bind it to a key (the example config uses Alt-A) and activate after selecting a siege engine in 'q' mode.

 .. image:: images/siege-engine.png